mcelrath/braidcoin/braidpool_spec.md

 A great many [share payout
 algorithms](https://medium.com/luxor/mining-pool-payment-methods-pps-vs-pplns-ac699f44149f)
 have been proposed and used by pools.
-Because braidpool will not collect fees and has no source of funds other than block rewards with which pay hashers, it will use the **Full Proportional** method, meaning that all rewards and fees are fully distributed to hashers proportionally to their contributed shares.
+Because Braidpool will not collect fees and has no source of funds other than block rewards with which pay hashers, it will use the **Full Proportional** method, meaning that all rewards and fees are fully distributed to hashers proportionally to their contributed shares.
 Closely related methods like Pay Per Share (PPS) allow the pool operator to earn the fees, but a decentralized mining pool has no operator which could/should be earning these fees.
-While many projects have inserted a "developer donation", we feel that braidpool is an open source public good that should be developed and maintained by the community, without the political drama of who and how to pay with a source of funds.
+While many projects have inserted a "developer donation", we feel that Braidpool is an open source public good that should be developed and maintained by the community, without the political drama of who and how to pay with a source of funds.